 Infocyte HUNT Assesses Pierce Transit’s Systems

-Pierce Transit has a relatively small internal IT team that manages all of their systems.
-In order to best manage limited internal resources Messner chose to have Infocyte run a compromise assessment using Infocyte HUNT.
+Pierce Transit has a relatively small internal IT team that manages all of its systems.
+In order to best manage limited internal resources, Messner chose to have Infocyte run a compromise assessment using Infocyte HUNT.
 This service verifies whether a network is breached using Infocyte HUNT scans to proactively discover the presence of malware and persistent threats, active or dormant, that may have successfully evaded the organization’s existing security defenses.
 Infocyte operators then provide an in-depth analysis of the scan results and remediation if needed, provide recommendations, as well as deliver an easy to understand executive report documenting the results.

 The Methodology and Process